$700,000 FCLF financing

 To learn more about FCLF and Neighbor Up Brevard (formerly Brevard Neighborhood Development Coalition), click here.

 To view more photos from the Evans Center groundbreaking, visit FCLF's Flickr Evans Center photo collection.

 To learn more about the Evans Center, visit www.evanscenter.org

 To learn more about Neighbor Up Brevard (formerly Brevard Neighborhood Development Coalition), visit www.neighborupbrevard.org

-Pictured above, Architectural rendering of Evans Center upon completion.
+Pictured above, Evans Center exterior.
 Below, groundbreaking for the Evans Center took place in December 2017.